What is a Feature Store?

 You’ve got machine learning questions, we’ve got machine learning answers.

-In this blog post, we’ll explore what a feature store is in the first place, explore a few of the key advantages (and disadvantages) of them, and touch on when is the right time for your organization to build or adopt a feature store.
+In this blog post, we’ll explore what a feature store is in the first place, explore a few of the key advantages (and disadvantages), and touch on when is the right time for your organization to build or adopt a feature store.

 But first, let’s equip you with a brief background of a feature.